 Colored Primarily by Vanadium

 Cobalt is sometimes used in gem treatments to enhance blue color.
-Cobalt glass is now being used to fill cracks in low-grade colorless and blue Sapphire, creating vibrant blue color in gems that would otherwise not be of gem quality.
+Cobalt glass is now being used to fill cracks in low-grade colorless and blue Sapphire, creating vibrant blue color in Sapphire gems that would otherwise not be of gem quality.
 Cobalt is also used in surface diffusion of blue Sapphire, and recently in deep diffusion of blue Spinel.
-It is unlikely that any of these treatments contribute to detectable magnetic susceptibility.
+It is very unlikely that any of these treatments contribute to detectable magnetic susceptibility.

 Chromium is sometimes found as a secondary coloring agent in gems that are colored primarily by a different metal.
 This chromium may also be present without contributing to color at all.
 As an example, blue Sapphire often contains a trace of chromium which is not detectable as color or magnetism, but which does cause red or pink fluorescence under long wave UV light.